Martha is irritated. Her daughter Brianna has been in treatment for an eating disorder, and yesterday she accused Martha of “gaslighting.”

 - You have to be cold – it’s freezing outside

 - You’re just too sensitive

 - It’s fine.
 Why are you making a big deal about this?

 When Martha thought about it, she could see that she sometimes did gaslight Brianna.
 “I guess I never realized that when I said things that I thought were uplifting and positive, they were actually invalidating to Brianna,” says Martha.
 “I still think the word gaslighting is too strong for what I did, but I can understand why Brianna is using that word now.”

 Brianna’s criticism of Martha’s parenting was hard to hear.
 And what Martha was doing wasn’t full-blown pathological gaslighting.
 But it was just accurate enough to help us uncover ways she can be more helpful.
 Most criticism has a fragment of truth.
 If we can relax our defenses enough to get curious, that fragment may become a breakthrough.
 When someone with an eating disorder says you are gaslighting, that might just be their way of asking you to try something different.

 Give these printable worksheets to grow more confident, calm and resilient and feel better, fast!

 There is hope after accidental gaslighting

-The good news is that when we have accidentally gaslighted our child, we can recover.
-Over time, we can help our child by validating, instead of trying to get past her feelings.
-This is a critical part of building our connection with our children who have eating disorders, because eating disorders usually signal an inability to process emotions in a healthy manner.
+The good news is that parents who have accidentally gaslighted a child can change the pattern.
+Over time, you can help your child by validating instead of trying to get past their feelings.
+This is a critical part of building a deeper connection with a child who has an eating disorder.

 Stop gaslighting and start validating